HPInc/ml-git/docs/mlgit_commands.md

 ```
 Usage: ml-git repository storage add [OPTIONS] BUCKET_NAME

-  Add a storage BUCKET_NAME to ml-git
+  Add a storage BUCKET_NAME to ml-git [This command has a wizard that
+  will request the necessary information if they are not informed

 Options:
   --credentials TEXT              Profile name for storage credentials